DFHack/dfhack/docs/dev/building/Compile.rst

 Dependencies
 ------------
-DFHack is meant to be installed into an existing DF folder, so get one ready.

-We assume that any Linux platform will have ``git`` available (though it may need to be installed with your package manager.)

-To build DFHack, you need GCC 4.8 or newer.
-GCC 4.8 has the benefit of avoiding `libstdc++ compatibility issues <linux-incompatible-libstdcxx>`, but can be hard to obtain on modern distributions, and working around these issues is done automatically by the ``dfhack`` launcher script.
-As long as your system-provided GCC is new enough, it should work.
-Note that extremely new GCC versions may not have been used to build DFHack yet, so if you run into issues with these, please let us know (e.g. by opening a GitHub issue).

-Before you can build anything, you'll also need ``cmake``.
-It is advisable to also get ``ccmake`` on distributions that split the cmake package into multiple parts.
-As mentioned above, ``ninja`` is recommended (many distributions call this package ``ninja-build``).

-You will need pthread; most systems should have this already.
-Note that older CMake versions may have trouble detecting pthread, so if you run into pthread-related errors and pthread is installed, you may need to upgrade CMake, either by downloading it from `cmake.org <https://cmake.org/download/>`_ or through your package manager, if possible.

 You also need zlib, libsdl (1.2, not sdl2, like DF), perl, and the XML::LibXML and XML::LibXSLT perl packages (for the code generation parts).
 You should be